Applied Part 3. Project Constitution: First Rules Referendum

 --proposal proposals/<your-proposal>.md

-# [project script] — Qwen in plan mode, separate gate
+# [project script] — Qwen in Plan Mode, separate gate

 qwen -p "Check @specs/constitution.yaml and @specs/playbooks/node-not-ready.md.